owensgroup/RXMesh/README.md

         // ....
 	    };

-	    query_block_dispatcher<Op::VV, blockSize>(context, computation, active_set);
+	    query_block_dispatcher<Op::FV, blockSize>(context, computation, active_set);
     }
     ```

 - **Reduction** operations apply a binary associative operation on the input attributes.
-RXMesh provides dot products between two attributes (need to be of the same type), L2 norm of an input attribute, and user-defined reduction operation on an input attribute.
-For user-defined reduction operation, the user needs to pass a binary reduction functor with member `__device__ T operator()(const T &a, const T &b)` or use on of [CUB's thread operators](https://github.com/NVIDIA/cub/blob/main/cub/thread/thread_operators.cuh) e.g., `CUB::Max()`.
+RXMesh provides dot products between two attributes (of the same type), L2 norm of an input attribute, and user-defined reduction operation on an input attribute.
+For user-defined reduction operation, the user needs to pass a binary reduction functor with member `__device__ T operator()(const T &a, const T &b)` or use on of [CUB's thread operators](https://github.com/NVIDIA/cub/blob/main/cub/thread/thread_operators.cuh) e.g., `cub::Max()`.
 Reduction operations require allocation of temporary buffers which we abstract away using `ReduceHandle`.

   - Example: dot product, L2 norm, user-defined reduction
     ```cpp